—Pete Brook, writer and curator of Prison Photography

 The Houghton’s advertised their jobs online and used a Lithuanian associate to arrange for the men’s travel to the UK.
 They promised good wages and accommodation, but were immediately debt-bonded on arrival.
-They were told that once in the UK they were to pay an illegal £350 “work-finding fee”, which was deducted from their wages, along with £40 or £50 rent per week.
+Victims were told, once in the UK they were to pay an illegal £350 “work-finding fee”, which was deducted from their wages, along with £40 or £50 rent per week.
 The accommodation they provided was overcrowded and dirty.
-They did not have a bed, a shower, or adequate food for days at a time.
+They did not have a bed, shower, or adequate food for days at a time.
 They were subjected to intimidation and abuse, all the while being severely underpaid.
-The men were also denied their wages for reasons such as leaving a mug unwashed in the kitchen sink, or if they were seen out on their nights off.
+The men were also denied their wages for reasons such as leaving a mug unwashed, or if they were seen out on their nights off.

-2015.
 Of the 6 men working for the Houghton’s between 2008 and 2012, 3 have been officially recognised as victims of trafficking for labour exploitation.
 The Houghton’s were arrested but not charged.
-They told local media that they were blameless and that the allegations are untrue.
+They told local media that they are blameless and that the allegations are untrue.
 The Houghton’s did admit to paying a Lithuanian national to find workers for their chicken catching business.

-In a new legal landmark, 6 survivors have sued the company and its directors in the high court for damages.
-The survivors won the settlement, worth more than 1 million pounds in compensation for unpaid wages, distress, personal injury and consequential losses.
-It is the first such case of a UK company being sued for modern slavery related offences.
+In a new legal landmark, 6 survivors have sued D.J.
+Houghton and its directors in the high court for damages.
+The survivors won the settlement, worth more than one million pounds in compensation for unpaid wages, distress, personal injury and consequential losses.
+It is the first such case that a UK company has been sued for modern slavery related offences.

 A 23-year-old man from Bournemouth was arrested in connection with slavery offences after residents from Ringwood Road told local journalists they had seen mini buses of different men come and go from the garage.
 Their concerns were reported to the police.

-The-23-year-old was later released without charge.
-A police spokesperson said that, following “extensive interviews with the men working there and consultation with other agencies, it was ascertained that the offence of slavery had not taken place.”
-However, the working regime in operation at the garage has continued to be investigated.
+A police spokesperson said that, following “extensive interviews with the men working there and consultation with other agencies, it was concluded that the offence of slavery had not taken place.”
+The working regime in operation at the garage remained under investigation.